Stag and Hounds, Bristol

-The Stag and Hounds is a grade II listed pub in Old Market, Bristol.
+The Stag and Hounds is a grade II listed pub in Old Market, Bristol, England.
 The oldest parts of the building date to 1483, when it was probably as a private house.
 The current building is predominantly from the early 18th century, when it became a pub.
 It was partly rebuilt in the 1960s, and refurbished in 1987.
 At one time the inn was flanked by houses, but the building of a dual carriageway underpass has left it isolated.

 A well in the former rear court has a 19th-century iron hand pump with flywheel and pump rods, an early example of an installation for raising water from a well.
 This old iron pump, operated by a wheel six feet in diameter, is in fine condition and all its parts still move.
 It is unique in Bristol.

 There is also a minute window looking out onto the courtyard, which opens onto a small room set between floors and is only accessible through a trap-door in what is now a bathroom.
 It is possible that this may be a survival from the days of priest-hunting.

-The modern day pub is renowned as a live music venue with a wide variety of bands ranging across many genres.
+The modern day pub was renowned during the 2010s as a live music venue with a wide variety of bands ranging across many genres, although this has lessened after a change in direction after a refurbishment in 2019.